samuel-rosa/spsann-doc/ppl.md

 WarrickEtAl1987 is that they were rooted on the use of the method-of-moments to fit a continuous function to the binned empirical variogram.
-It is known that the estimates of the method-of-moments are affected by the correlation between the sequence of classes of pair-wise distances and that more robust methods exist (DiggleEtAl2002).
-Maximum likelihood methods estimate model parameters using all data points, avoiding the need for an *ad hoc* definition of classes of pair-wise distances that generally smooth out the structure of the spatial process (Lark2000).
+It is known that the estimates of the method-of-moments are affected by the correlation between the sequence of classes of pairwise distances and that more robust methods exist (DiggleEtAl2002).
+Maximum likelihood methods estimate model parameters using all data points, avoiding the need for an *ad hoc* definition of classes of pairwise distances that generally smooth out the structure of the spatial process (Lark2000).

-Although being an interesting description of a sample configuration, it is known that sample configurations with the same distribution of pair-wise distances can have completely different spatial configurations (MuellerEtAl1999).
+Although being an interesting description of a sample configuration, it is known that sample configurations with the same distribution of pairwise distances can have completely different spatial configurations (MuellerEtAl1999).
 This occurs for two reasons.
-First, the distribution of pair-wise distances is an unidimensional measure that does not consider the shape and orientation of the spatial domain being sampled.
+First, the distribution of pairwise distances is an unidimensional measure that does not consider the shape and orientation of the spatial domain being sampled.
 Second, the position of every sample point is defined relative to only a fraction of the whole set of sample points.
-This can ultimately result in significantly different estimates of the variogram model parameters if our assumption of a constant mean and variance is incorrect.
+This can ultimately result in significantly different estimates of the variogram model parameters if our assumption of a constant spatial mean and variance is incorrect.

 The way how the location of every sample point is defined has another negative consequence.
 The optimized sample configuration is commonly formed by a single large cluster of sample points, with a few points scattered throughout the spatial domain.
 We say that the sample configuration is highly redundant, that is, poorly informative.
 This is particularly inappropriate for variogram estimation due to the high correlation between the estimates of the variogram model parameters (MuellerEtAl1999).

 A solution to maximize the amount of information produced by a sample configuration is to divide the spatial domain into equal-size strata within which we distribute the sample points (PettittEtAl1993; deGruijterEtAl2006).
 Because PettittEtAl1993 also wanted to sample all possibly relevant spatial scales, they distributed the sample points along transects separated by exponentially growing distances (0.25, 1, 5, 25, and 125 metres).
-This is a safe sampling solution when no information on the magnitude or scale of variation of a environmental variable is available.
+This is a safe sampling solution when no information on the magnitude or scale of variation of the spatial variables is available.

 The method proposed by PettittEtAl1993 has another important feature.
 The use of exponential distances yields a cluster of points separated by short distances